barryclark/jekyll-now/_posts/2016-4-20-Crawl-IMDB-Project.md

         pass
 ```

-**Spider**:  *Spider* is a class that you define how Scrapy scrape and parse information from a domain
+**Spider**:  *Spider* is a class that you define how Scrapy scrape and parse information from a domain.
 These attributes must be defined in *Spider*:

   - *name*: The *Spider* identifier.
 Must be unique
   - *start_urls*: A list of URLs where *Scrapy* starts crawling data from.
 The first page of scraping must be included in this list.
   - *parse()*: This method will be called with downloaded *Response* object of each item in *start_urls*

-This is the code of this project.
+This is the code of this project:

 ```sh
     from scrapy.spiders import CrawlSpider, Rule